xXleowXx/gitlab-charts/doc/advanced/geo/index.md

 - `geo_postgresql['md5_auth_cidr_addresses']` should be updated to be a list of explicit IP addresses, or address blocks in CIDR notation.
-- `gitlab_user_password` must be updated, and is used here to allow Omnibus GitLab to automate the configuration of Foreign Data Wrappers in PostgreSQL.
+- `gitlab_user_password` must be updated, and is used here to allow Omnibus GitLab to automate the PostgreSQL configuration.

 The `md5_auth_cidr_addresses` should be in the form of `[ '127.0.0.1/24', '10.41.0.0/16']`.
 It is important to include `127.0.0.1` in